Molecular-Biophysics-Database/mbdb-docs/pages/issues/app-issues.md

 ### Search behaviour - More meaningful link when no results are found

 When I did not find the search key and pressed start over - it put me to the complete listing instead of the search page.

-### Record view - record id not visible

-In the record view I cannot see the actual id of the record.
-Should be in the top line I think.

 ### Recordview - Results listing should show associated measurements